FASTER, SMARTER, AND MORE EFFICIENT QUALITY CONTROL AND PACKAGING PROCESSES

 Sensure

-Main quality features measurable with SENSURE SYNAPSE
+Main quality features measurable with SYNAPSE

-• Shape/size (min/max/average diameter, perimeter, length, width, roundness, area, etc.), compactness, cracks/holes detection and their conformity
+• Shape and Size (min/max/average diameter, perimeter, length, width, roundness, area, etc.), compactness, height/thickness (min/max/average), cracks/holes and their conformity, flatness, planarity, volume, slope/symmetry

 • Moisture